You are viewing the global institutional website

 • 5.
 Documentation and knowledge.
 Production of archives, records, publications, structured testimonies, case studies and learning materials.

 • 6.
 Measurement, reporting and scalability.
-Evaluation of outcomes, identification of limits, publication of reports and transfer of learnings across nodes.
+Evaluation of outcomes, identification of limits, publication of reports and transfer of learnings across chapters.

 See intervention model